nextflow-io/nextflow/docs/google.rst

         }
     }

-By doing that it's is possible to create a cluster with a single node i.e. the master node.
-Then the autoscaler will automatically add the missing instances, up to the number defined by the ``minInstances`` attributes.
+By doing so it is possible to create a cluster with a single node i.e. the master node.
+The autoscaler will then automatically add the missing instances, up to the number defined by the ``minInstances`` attributes.

 Limitation
 ----------

-* Pipeline input data must and work directory must be located in the `Google Storage <https://cloud.google.com/storage/>`_.
+* Pipeline input data must and work directory must be located on `Google Storage <https://cloud.google.com/storage/>`_.
   Other local or remote data sources are not supported at this time.

-* Compute nodes local storage is the default assigned by the Compute Engine service for the chosen machine (instance) type.
+* The compute nodes local storage is the default assigned by the Compute Engine service for the chosen machine (instance) type.
-  Currently it's not possible to specify a custom disk size for local storage.
+  Currently it is not possible to specify a custom disk size for local storage.

 Advanced configuration